 Examples of IoT applications in Pakistan are solar-powered home services enabling rural households outside of the grid to power TV sets, mobile phone chargers and other electronic devices.
 Mobile operator Zong launched the ‘Zong 4G Smart Car’ solution in Islamabad.

 Fixed broadband penetration in Pakistan remains very low mainly due to the dominance of the mobile platform.
 Also, the limited and declining number of fixed lines in Pakistan is restricting more widespread development of fixed broadband.
-Over the next five years to 2023 low growth is expected from this small base.
+Penetration increased from 0.4% in 2010 to 1.9% in 2014, but then dropped 1.0% in 2019.
+Over the next five years to 2024 low growth is expected from this small base.

 DSL dominates the fixed broadband market.
-Its market share has been rising over the past five years.
-HFC and FTTH have also seen rising numbers, however each still constitute for a very low market share of the overall fixed broadband market.
+Its market share has been falling over the past five years.
+HFC and FTTH have seen rising numbers, however each still constitute for a very low market share of the overall fixed broadband market.

 The country’s mobile operators are all fighting for a larger share of the market, forcing down prices and subsequently Average Revenue Per Unit (ARPU).
 The operators have been shifting their focus to Value Added Services (VAS) in order to improve revenues.